 Moving is a busy and stressful time for many people.
 There can be many variables in both your move and the moving services available.
-Companies can have very different policies on payment.
-This can create confusion over when it is usually expected to pay your movers.
-Sometimes, untrustworthy companies can take advantage of this confusion in order to cheat their customers. if you are planning a move, it pays to do your research beforehand.
+Companies can have very different policies on payment and this can create confusion over when it is usually expected to pay your movers.
+Sometimes companies can take advantage of this confusion in order to cheat their customers.
+If you are planning a move, it pays to do your research beforehand.
 Here, we tell you when you should pay your movers, and let you know how to prevent getting scammed.

 When Do I Pay My Movers?

-The short answer to this question is that you almost always pay your movers after the move.
-This means after they complete the entire move.
-This is the rule among all trustworthy companies.
-A good and honest moving company will ask for payment upon completion of the move.
+Ultimately, when you pay your movers will depend on which kind of moving service and which company you work with.
+But the short answer to this question is you almost always pay your movers after the move.
+Most trustworthy companies operate under this rule of thumb.
 Though they may ask for a deposit, they will not demand lots of money upfront.

 It is always smart to do some research into the reputability of your moving company.
 Especially if they ask you for a deposit.
-Making sure your movers are reputable prevents you from getting scammed.
-Trustworthy deposits are usually based on a percentage of the total cost, and they can vary.
-They can depend on how much stuff you are moving, or how far you are moving in a long-distance move.
-But, as a general rule of thumb, anything between $100 and $500 is typical.
+Deposits are usually based on a percentage of the total cost so they can vary.
+As a general rule of thumb, anything between $100 and $500 is typical.
 A small deposit is not a red flag.
 It is just a way for movers to ensure they don’t lose pay.
-Click here to read more about moving deposits.

-At UniMovers, we like to keep our clients in control over their belongings so you rent the truck, and we provide the labor.
-We do not charge a deposit, and our customers pay after services are delivered.
-To look at how much UniMovers usually charges, check out our rates!
+At UniMovers, our clients are in control of their belongings throughout the whole moving process.
+We do not charge a deposit, have fixed rates, and our customers pay after services are completed.